The Condor Leggero Frameset is a truly unique frame set that can be built bespoke to the rider, offering a luxuriously buttery smooth ride quality

 Aerodynamics and performance are helped by key details on the Condor Leggero frame.
 A Kamm-tail aero seat tube improves airflow with an optimised flat rear triangle which also increases stiffness, says Condor, aiding power transfer and acceleration.

 The best characteristic of the Condor Leggoro frame is the quality of its ride.
-More than any other bike I’ve ridden, even with deep carbon wheels and skinny tyres, the Leggero rides beautifully over typical British roads.
+More than any other bike we’ve ridden, even with deep carbon wheels and skinny tyres, the Leggero rides beautifully over typical British roads.